 One of my favorite memories from our year in Boston was when Bart and I watched Little Dorrit in our tiny apartment decorated for Christmas – we still quote lines from that one.

 And I don’t just like the classics made into movies.

-When I flew home from New York City earlier this summer, I watched both P.S.
+When I flew home from New York City a few summers ago, I watched both P.S.
 I Love You and Something Borrowed on the airplane.
-I’d read both of those books, but never seen the movie of Something Borrowed (I’d watched P.S I Love You when I was pregnant with Ella, which was a very idea – that movie doesn’t mix well with pregnancy hormones).
+I’d read both of those books, but never seen the movie of Something Borrowed (I’d watched P.S I Love You when I was pregnant with Ella, which was a very dumb idea – that movie doesn’t mix well with pregnancy hormones).

-When I saw the trailer for The Circle, I immediately downloaded the audiobook and started listening because I wanted to see the movie and I usually like to read or listen to the book beforehand (I’m not quite done with it, and I don’t think I’d particularly recommend it – it’s kind of getting me down, actually.
-But I still want to see the movie when I finish listening).
+When I saw the trailer for The Circle, I immediately downloaded the audiobook and started listening because I wanted to see the movie and I usually like to read or listen to the book beforehand (to be honest, I never finished the book OR watched the movie in this case).

 Some book-to-movie adaptations, of course, are truly terrible.
 I think Ella Enchanted has got to be one of the worst ones ever.
 I loved that book so so much and then the movie was just a complete embarrassment.
 Shortly after we got married, I told Bart he should read the book and he did and loved it (luckily for him).